EEOB-BioData/BCB546X-R/_episodes/00-getting-starting.md

 - "To gain familiarity with the buttons, short cuts and options in the RStudio IDE"
 - "To understand variables and how to assign to them"
 - "To be able to manage your workspace in an interactive R session"
-- "To be able to create self-contained projects in RStudio""
+- "To be able to create self-contained projects in RStudio"
 - "To be able to use git from within RStudio"
 keypoints:
 - "Use RStudio to create and manage projects with consistent layout."